Did you know ... | Search Documentation: |

 NAMED_PREDICATE_NONDET().

-This defines an internal name for the function, registers it with the
+These define an internal name for the function, register it with the

 SWI-Prolog runtime (where it will be picked up by the use_foreign_library/1